 You may need six to eight teaspoons of turmeric per day to compare to what you would get in 1 to 3 turmeric capsules.
 This will be hard to accomplish as you would need at least three meals a day that call for significant amounts of turmeric and drinking it is just not as pleasant besides staining your teeth.

 This makes obtaining the benefits of this key ingredient from capsules or tinctures discussed below, much better.
 But if you do take it this way, make sure that you add black pepper in order to increase the absorption of turmeric by the body because turmeric can be difficult for the body to absorb.

 Without adding black pepper, the body will metabolize this herb very quickly and you will not benefits much from the properties of this herb.
 Adding black pepper significantly enables the body to use it.
 This is because of a compound found in black pepper known as piperine which makes curcumin more bioavailable to the cells as many studies have shown.
 Try this turmeric which contains piperine.

 c.
 Pop a pill!

 Taking it in a pill form may be the best way as it is less messy and rather convenient.
 Turmeric will stain everything and it may take several washes to get the stains out and you may prefer using turmeric or curcumin capsules to avoid the stains from turmeric spice usage.

-Capsules have been found to be just as effective if not more so as the raw spice so do try any of the above to get your daily needs to enable turmeric to have a positive effect in your body and your skin.
+Capsules have been found to be just as effective if not more so as the raw spice and is the best ways to meet your daily needs to enable turmeric to have a positive effect in your body and your skin.
 The commonly recommended dosage for turmeric for psoriasis treatment is about 1,200 milligrams a day made up of 400 milligrams of curcumin three times a day or you can follow the manufacturer’s guideline on the label of the capsules you choose.